dtmehr/startup/README.md

 ## CSS deliverable

 - **Header, footer, and main content body** - might come back later and change so of the formatting if there's a cooler way to do it.
-- **Navigation elements** - Elements are consistent across the website
+- **Navigation elements** - Elements are consistent across the website.
-- **Responsive to window resizing** - My app looks great on all window sizes and devices
+- **Responsive to window resizing** - My app looks great on all window sizes and devices.
 - **Application elements** - Used good contrast and whitespace.
 Orgainzation is good, but I might make changes later if I find a better way of doing it.
 - **Application text content** - Consistent fonts, easy to read and follow.
 - **Application images** - Images will be consistent and descriptive of the bracelets and company.
 I still need to take the bracelet pics, but the locations of the pics are all correct.